TeHanHunter/TESS_Gaia_Light_Curve/README.rst

 Introduction
 ==================================

 TESS-Gaia Light Curve (TGLC) is a dataset of TESS full-frame image light curves publicly available via the MAST portal.
-It is fitted with effective PSF and decontaminated with Gaia DR2 and achieved percent-level photometric precision down to 16th magnitude!
-It unlocks astrophysics to a vast number of dim stars below 12th magnitude.
+It is fitted with effective PSF and decontaminated with Gaia DR3 and achieved percent-level photometric precision down to 16th TESS magnitude!
+It unlocks astrophysics to a vast number of dim stars below 12th TESS magnitude.

 .. image:: logo/EB_comparison_git.png
   :width: 800